-Sternoclavicular joint (where the clavicle meets the sternum)
+Sternoclavicular joint is where the clavicle meets the sternum

-Acromioclavicular (AC) joint (where the clavicle meets the acromion)
+Acromioclavicular (AC) joint is where the clavicle meets the acromion

-Shoulder joint (glenohumeral joint).
-A ball-and-socket joint that aids forward, circular, and backward movement of the shoulder.
+Shoulder joint glenohumeral joint is a ball-and-socket joint that aids forward, circular, and backward movement of the shoulder

 Ligaments.
 A white, shiny, flexible band of fibrous tissue that binds joints together and connects bones and cartilage, including the following: